 The tree itself has many attributes, but its breathtaking blossoms are what steal the show.
 Considered one of spring’s most dramatic displays, they’re borne in clusters of four to ten that all but cover the branches.

-Redbud is a member of the legume family and its blossoms and seedpods are edible.
+Eastern redbud is a member of the legume family.
+Its blossoms and seedpods are edible.
 Most people describe the flavor as tart and slightly sweet, with a hint of green bean.

 Photo credit: extension.iastate.edu